Watch a live product demo 👀 See how Sanity powers richer commerce experiences

 Security

-However, keep in mind that the schema of your GraphQL is public, so all types and fields will be introspectable by anonymous users.
+However, remember that your GraphQL schema is public, so all types and fields will be introspectable by anonymous users.

 Mutations